How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 What questions are asked in a panel interview?

-The questions asked in a panel interview are usually similar to ones you’d be asked in a one-on-one interview.
-One major difference is that multiple people will be asking you questions rather than just one.
-This could include behavioral questions like, “What’s a challenge you’ve faced and how did you come up with a solution?,” or questions about your professional demeanor like, “How would your colleagues describe you?”
+The questions asked in a panel interview are usually similar to those in a one-on-one interview.
+One significant difference is that multiple people will ask you questions rather than just one.
+This could include behavioral questions like, “What’s a challenge you’ve faced, and how did you come up with a solution?” or questions about your professional demeanor like, “How would your colleagues describe you?”

-To prepare for the kinds of questions you may be asked, research common interview questions in your career field.
+Research common interview questions in your career field to prepare for the kinds of questions you may be asked.
 For example, in an interview for a project manager position, you may be asked, “How would you create an environment of collaboration on your team?”

 Placeholder

 After completing the practical interview preparation steps, your next effort should be to master the emotional and interpersonal aspects of a panel interview.
-That way, you can present your qualifications to the entire panel with clarity and confidence.
+That way, you can clearly and confidently present your qualifications to the entire panel.

 Here are some tips: